RayHightower/rayhightower.github.com/source/_posts/2013-01-17-the-vast-and-endless-sea.markdown

 comments: true
 categories: Business
 ---
-All of us are inspired when we have a big goal to pursue.
-I need to be reminded of this quote from Antoine De Saint-Exupery time to time:
+All of us are inspired when we have a big goal to achieve.
+Antoine De Saint-Exupery expresses the idea well:

 >If you want to build a ship, don’t drum up the people to gather wood, divide the work and give orders.
 Instead, teach them to yearn for the vast and endless sea.